CapellanCZ/adulthinks/README.md

-# AdultHinks - React Native Expo App
+# AdulThinks - React Native Expo App

 A comprehensive learning and community platform built with React Native, Expo, and Supabase.